 Day 5 (Dec.
 20) We began our walk in a drizzling cloud wearing our wet clothes from the day before.
 Later in the day, we caught some of the only sun we’d seen in three days.

-Following the creek crossing, we came alongside a tributary with small cascades that called for more exploration.
-I could have spent a whole day walking up that stream with camera and tripod, but we had trail miles to walk that day.
+Following Irons Fork crossing, we came alongside a tributary with small cascades that called for more exploration.
+I could have spent a whole day walking up that stream with camera and tripod, but we had trail miles to walk.

 After covering 12 miles, we arrived at the long downhill spur trail to Big Branch Shelter.
 We were relieved to find good water, though I had to backwash my Sawyer Filter between every filtering session.
 During the night, we listened to distant coyote calls, but our thrill came from the howls within our very own Big Branch valley.
 Amazing sound!